 Thinking of making a website?
 It all starts with an idea

-This guide will show you how to come up with plenty of website ideas.
+This guide will take you through some key strategies you can apply to come up with some great website ideas.

 The fact that you’re here on this site tells me that you already have one of the most essential parts, curiosity.